 How camels were eventually allowed to ascend Kilimanjaro

 Not surprisingly, the first hurdle came when Tanzanian authorities initially refused to permit an animal to accompany the expedition – let alone two full sized camels!
 In pragmatic fashion, Majrin and his colleagues contacted the Crown Prince of Dubai to persuade the reluctant officials.
 As a man of action and adventure himself (see photo), the Crown Prince quickly secured the team permission, giving them just 3 weeks to prepare for the attempt.

 Majrin enlisted the help of Saeed Al Memari, the first man from the UAE to summit Everest, and Ahmad Al Qasimi, a retired military man from Yemen who received Majrin’s attention with his quest to become the first person to cross Africa entirely by camel.

-Being top priority, the camels were only ridden for parts of the journey as the steep route was often difficult for their long and gangly legs.
+Being the top priority, the camels were only ridden for parts of the journey as the steep route was often difficult for their long and gangly legs.
 This was even truer of the descent as the animals often had to be helped significantly by the guides and porters.
-“When we reached the top we didn’t celebrate too much as we knew that going back down wouldn’t be easy because the camel has long legs”.
+“When we reached the top, we didn’t celebrate too much as we knew that going back down wouldn’t be easy because the camels have long legs”.

 The tremendous effort paid off as the entire expedition arrived back safely at base with no injuries reported.
 “It was a unique experience and a really nice feeling to make it,” says Majrin.